Chenopodiaceae [FNA4, HC]

 Growth Duration: Annual

-Distribution: Occurring east of the Cascades crest and west of the crest along the lower Columbia River; southern British Columbia to southern Oregon, east to the northern Rocky Mountain States, Great Plains, and Quebec.
+Distribution: Occurring east of the Cascades crest and west of the crest along the lower Columbia River in Washington; southern British Columbia to southern Oregon, east to the northern Rocky Mountain States, Great Plains, and Quebec.

 Habitat: Sagebrush desert, often where alkaline.